On totally Lindel\"of spaces: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Lúcia R. Junqueira for iluminating discussions on non-regular topological spaces.
-We are grateful to Rodrigo Carvalho and Artur Tomita for several discussions on totally Lindelöf spaces.
+We are grateful to Lúcia R. Junqueira and Norman Noble for their helpful suggestions and comments on earlier versions of this manuscript.
+We are grateful to Rodrigo Carvalho and Artur Tomita for several discussions on totally Lindelöf spaces and Lúcia R. Junqueira for discussions on non-regular topological spaces.
+We also would like to thank the referee for their thorough reading and suggestions, which contributed to the improvement of our manuscript.

+Some of the results of this paper were presented by the first author at the \textit{56th Spring Topology and Dynamical Systems Conference}, March 2023.
+He thanks the organizers for the opportunity to speak and the participants for their feedback.